Buying a Home

 3. Balloon mortgages is a short-term loan with monthly payments, based on a shorter (typically 5-7 year) period based on a 30-year amortization.
 Balloon mortgages are more common in commercial real estate.

 4. Government-insured loans or special loan programs are private-sector issued loans insured or guaranteed by the government.

 There are plenty of options, from a single-family home or a condo, to a townhouse or a co-op.
 Your home choice is a unique decision and depends entirely on where you see yourself living.
 You may only be able to afford a fixer-upper, but the amount you save initially could mean endless years of headaches.
 Consider the style in accordance with what you can realistically afford in terms of both time and peace of mind.

-Where you choose to purchase a home, whether it’s your first home, second home, vacation home, rental property, or otherwise- consider non-finance related factors prior to your purchase.
+Where you choose to purchase a home is important.
+Whether it’s your first home, second home, vacation home, rental property, or otherwise- consider non-finance related factors prior to your purchase.
 This includes: